Angers: Classical period

-In 1619, Louis XIII of France gave the governance of Anjou to his mother, Marie de' Medici.
+In 1619, Louis XIII gave the governance of Anjou to his mother, Marie de' Medici.
 The Queen Mother settled in Angers, at the Logis Barrault, with her chaplain, Cardinal Richelieu.

 At the premature death of Louis XIII in 1643, his son Louis XIV was only an infant.
 France was troubled at this time by several famines and epidemics, and by political instability.
 In 1649, the people of Angers revolted against rising taxes, the start of the Fronde in Anjou.
 The Fronde was a nationwide military conflict opposing some aristocrats wanting more autonomy and the Royal forces loyal to Anne of Austria as Queen Mother and Regent, and her prime minister, Cardinal Mazarin.
 Royalist repression in Angers was narrowly averted by Bishop Henri Arnauld, who interceded with the Queen Mother.
 Arnauld, who would remain Bishop of Angers until 1692, was to leave a deep mark on the religious life of the city during the second half of the 17th century.

 In 1652, Henri Chabot, Duke of Rohan and governor of Anjou, decided to back Louis of Condé, leader of the Fronde.
 Angers again became rebellious and Louis XIV sent his army to seize it.
 The Duke of Rohan immediately surrendered and thus again prevented the sack of the city.